NoharOSP/Perfect_Works_Build/README.md

 08/17/2025

+- Gear Deathblows have been buffed and granted effects.
+Details are in the wiki.
+- Softsubs are now supported.
 - E Circuits have been named Eth Circuits.
 - Shahkan's speech has been reverted back to using <New> tags so the player can advance at their own will.
 - Weaken and Wither Deathblows now function correctly.